umbraco/UmbracoDocs/15/umbraco-cms/reference/umbraco-flavored-markdown.md

 The alias prefix is `umbContentName`  An example of the syntax is `{umbContentName: pickerAlias}`, which would render the component as `<ufm-content-name alias="pickerAlias"></ufm-content-name>`.

-As of Umbraco 15.0.0, the Content Name component supports the content-based pickers, e.g. Document Picker, Content Picker (formerly known as Multinode Treepicker) and Member Picker.
-Support for the advanced Media Picker will be available in upcoming Umbraco release.
+The Content Name component supports content-based pickers, such as the Document Picker, Content Picker (formerly known as Multinode Treepicker), and Member Picker.
+Support for the advanced Media Picker will be available in an upcoming Umbraco release.

 ### Custom UFM components